RamseyInHouse/frontend/README.md

 Once ready for publication to npm:

-1. Open a feature branch for your release
+1. Open a feature branch for your release.
 2. Remove the `"private": true` property from the `package.json` file.
 3. Perform a [new release](#new-release).